datacarpentry/python-ecology-lesson/setup.md

 #### Check the installation of Miniconda

-From the terminal, type:
+In the terminal, type:

 ~~~
 conda list
 ~~~
 {: .language-bash}

-### Install the required workshop packages with conda
+### Install the required workshop packages with Conda

-From the terminal, type:
+In the terminal, type:

 ~~~
 conda install -y numpy pandas matplotlib jupyter